ViliusSutkus89/Sample_Android_Library-MavenCentral-Instrumented_Tests/README.md

 #### Production
 Used by the production job in the privilegedBuild workflow.
 Has manual review protection rule, which is used to manually gate builds between Staging and Production.
-Contains no secrets.
+Environment contains the following secrets:
+`SONATYPE_USERNAME`, `SONATYPE_PASSWORD` - User token (not the actual login to oss.sonatype.org), obtained through oss.sonatype.org -> Profile -> User Token.

 #### BuildUnprivileged
 Used by the build and staging jobs in the unprivilegedBuild workflow.